Sakura Trick: Characters

-Haruka and Yū's classmate, who has been friends with Kaede since elementary school.
-She seems oblivious to the hidden relationships around her.
-She has two ahoge that are reminiscent of the stem leaves of an actual yuzu and is often mistakenly called Mikan by Mitsuki.
-She is very tomboyish and athletic, as well as a good dancer.
-Later on in the manga series, Yuzu accepts Kaede's feelings for her after she confesses.
-She gets easily embarrassed when Kaede teases her about their relationship when the other girls are around since she wants to keep it low profile.
+Haruka and Yū's classmate.
+She has been friends with Kaede since elementary school, and is usually oblivious to the hidden relationships around her.
+She has two locks of hair reminiscent of the stem leaves of a yuzu fruit.
+She is tomboyish and athletic, and is known for her dancing ability.
+Yuzu accepts Kaede's feelings for her, and gets easily embarrassed when Kaede teases her about their relationship in front of others.